 Sometimes it’s difficult to know if our pet is acting strangely due to behavior or a health concern.
 Our veterinarians will sometimes see an otherwise kind pet turn aggressive due to the oral pain of a broken tooth or a kitty begin to urinate outside of the litterbox due to a urinary tract infection.
 The safest way to determine what is causing a new or unwanted behavior is to schedule an exam.
 During this time the veterinarians and hospital staff will discuss what is going on with your pet and take the steps needed to determine what is causing the behavior.

-Our veterinarians provide a wide range of surgical services from routine spay and neuter procedures to more complex surgeries.
+Our veterinarians provide a wide range of surgical services from routine spay and neuter procedures to more complex surgeries such as those involving the stomach, intestinal tract, and urinary bladder.
 Our main focus is patient safety and comfort during procedures.
 Our veterinarians continually review the most up to date surgical practices and attend continuing education programs to ensure that we are employing the most current surgical protocols and safety measures.
 A staff member monitors your pet during surgery charting their heart rate, oxygen saturation levels, respiration rate and anesthesia level.
 We make sure that they are kept at a comfortable temperature with heat support as needed throughout surgery and recovery.

-We offer radiowave surgery for all declaws and per the doctor's discression for other procedures at no additional cost.
+We offer electrosurgery, by using radio frequency (RF) alternate current, per the doctor's discretion for some procedures at no additional cost.
 This is a big benefit to our patients and offers superior advantages to traditional or laser surgery.
 There is no risk of accidentally burning other areas of tissue through reflection or penetration of a light beam, as with a laser.
-Radiowave surgery provides a tactile incision requiring minimal pressure, which allows the veterinary surgeon to sense what he is cutting.
-Radiowave energy is also low temperature, minimizing the occurrence of tissue necrosis and burning.
+Electrosurgery provides a tactile incision requiring minimal pressure, which allows the veterinary surgeon to sense what he is cutting.
+Radio frequency energy is also low temperature, minimizing the occurrence of tissue necrosis and burning.

-Radiowave surgery causes minimal tissue damage and therefore decreases post-operative pain.
-The low temperature of the surgery also leads to less tissue destruction and decreased post-surgical edema.
-The radiowaves vaporize bacteria, preventing infectious agents from being seeded along the length of the incision and reduces the risk of infection.
-There are minimal safety precautions with radiowave surgery deeming it safer to use then electrocautery or laser.
+Electrosurgery causes minimal tissue damage and therefore decreases post-operative pain.
+The low temperature of the RF also leads to less tissue destruction and decreased post-surgical edema.
+This procedure vaporizes bacteria, preventing infectious agents from being seeded along the length of the incision and reduces the risk of infection.
+There are minimal safety precautions with electrosurgery deeming it safer to use then electrocautery or laser.
 With less tissue destruction, healing is hastened and patients recover quicker.